Doramas

 Climate And Weather

-Humid subtropical conditions created by the persistent trade wind cloud layer that envelops the northern highlands between 600-1,500 meters, delivering over 800 millimeters of annual precipitation through combined rainfall and fog drip.
+Humid subtropical conditions created by the persistent trade wind cloud layer that envelops the northern highlands between 600-1,500 metres, delivering over 800 millimetres of annual precipitation through combined rainfall and fog drip.

 Human History

-Named after Doramas, a legendary aboriginal (Guanche) warrior who resisted Spanish conquest from these forested mountains.
-The area was extensively cleared for agriculture after colonization, with only fragments of the original forest surviving in the steepest ravines.
+Named after Doramas, a legendary aboriginal (Guanche) warrior who resisted Spanish conquest and became king of Telde, rising from humble origins to lead indigenous military resistance against the Castilian invasion in the late 15th century.
+[1] The area was extensively cleared for agriculture after colonization, with only fragments of the original forest surviving in the steepest ravines.

 Park History